Temporal Cascading of Planning and Control for Quadrotor MPC: Introduction

 \subsection{Outline}

-Following the related works Section~\ref{sec:related}, the Section~\ref{sec:nominal_controller} formalizes the nominal high-fidelity MPC.
+Following the related work in Sec.~\ref{sec:related}, Sec.~\ref{sec:nominal_controller} formalizes the nominal high-fidelity MPC.
 Section~\ref{sec:low_level_model} introduces the point-mass planning model and derives feasibility sets.
-Section~\ref{sec:unique} presents the unified formulation, including cost/constraint alignment, transition constraints, progressive smoothing, the parallel MPC framework, and details numerical approximations for real-time efficiency.
-Sections~\ref{sec:experimental_setup} and~\ref{sec:evaluation} report simulation and real-world evaluations against standard MPC and hierarchical baselines, followed by ablations.
+Section~\ref{sec:unique} presents the unified formulation, including cost/constraint alignment, transition constraints, progressive smoothing, the parallel MPC framework, and the numerical approximations for real-time efficiency.
+Section~\ref{sec:experimental_setup} describes the experimental setup, Section~\ref{sec:evaluation} reports real-world experiments, and Section~\ref{sec:simulated} presents simulated ablations.
 We conclude with limitations and future directions in Section~\ref{sec:conclusion}.